jcame/Fastq_2_zOTUtable/README.md

 done
 ```

-7) Cleaning - moving fastq files to a storage directory
+7) Let move the original fastq files to a storage directory

 ```
 mkdir ${string4}